ATL-WDI-Exercises/tunr_sinatra/readme.md

 end
 ```

-## Step 7 - Create the Main App File
+## Step 6 - Create the Main App File

+6a.
+Create the file:

 ```bash
 touch app.rb
 ```

+6b.
 Set the contents of `app.rb` to the following:

 ```ruby
 require 'sinatra'